MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 ### 4. Identity attack detection

 [Azure Advanced Threat Protection (ATP)](/azure-advanced-threat-protection/what-is-atp) is a cloud-based security solution that identifies, detects, and helps you investigate advanced threats, compromised identities, and malicious insider actions directed at your on-premises Active Directory environment.

-Additionally [Azure AD Identity Protection](/azure/active-directory/identity-protection/index) can be leveraged to help protect cloud and hybrid environments from threats.

 ## Phase 2: Enhance visibility and control of privileged access